pokyah/minimal-mistakes/_posts/2018-03-01-using-r-with-docker.md

 You have learned how to use Docker to run your own customized R isolated environment inside a container and how to share this specific environment with your colleagues.

+If you want to try a my pokyah/agrometeor container, have a look at its [repository](https://github.com/pokyah/agrometeorDocker).
+There you will also learn how to create a custom bash command to launch your containers.

 In a next tutorial, I'll explain you how to run a container able to connect to an external postgreSQL database.

 ## Future readings